HappyPathway/template-automation-lambda/README.md

 The `PAT` must be securely stored in `AWS Systems Manager Parameter Store`.
 The parameter name must match the value of the "SECRET_NAME" constant defined in the `eks_automation/app.py` file.

-To access the Census GitHub Enterprise Server, a VPC with private subnets connected to the server must also be attached.
+To access the Census GitHub Enterprise Server, a VPC with private subnets and a route to the server must be attached.
 The VPC configuration is set in the `template.yaml` file.
-Change the `Subnet IDs` and `Security Group IDs` as needed.
+Update the `Subnet IDs` and `Security Group IDs` as needed.

 You may also want to adjust other settings (API Usage Plan, tags, etc.) in the `template.yaml` file.